 |Hunziy, Unknown, Ehur Cluster, Parallelium||Lott||Hoyu dul Nakeil|

 Poria as a culture value function over form in nearly all aspects of their lives.
 They have no real family structure, and most power in government comes from the citizenry.
 Despite all Poria valuing the scientific process above most other ways of life, Poria scientists are not actually viewed as citizens of a higher class.
 Culturally, they seem steeped in tradition because they are uniformly willing to abandon any tenet of their society if they find a better, more efficient way to to anything – often creating the illusion that they have been operating any particular way for long periods of time.

 As stated earlier, there is no real family structure in Poria culture.
 Poria are produced when two Poria exchange magma from inside their bodies.
 This can be done by one Poria sticking their hand inside another and pull out lava, which then mixes with their own, or by Poria offering each other bits of lava.
 This lava then cools and hardens into a shell.
-Once hardened, it is left on the ground for tracers to find.
+Once hardened, it is left on the ground for tracers, who find them with Cukalls.
 Once found, they are collected and cared for as part a series of groups of Poria who take care of it until birth, then as it ages.